Birth & Breastfeeding - The Surprising Connections

 Let's explore how birth impacts breastfeeding, and 5 practical steps expecting mothers can take to help breastfeeding come naturally to her and her baby:

 23% of women are induced,2 sometimes because of convenience or physical/emotional discomfort as opposed to medical necessity.
-Breastfeeding comes easier to full term babies thanks to their mature instincts, bigger and stronger mouths, and increased ability to stay awake for a full feeding.3 The average first time mother will go 8 days past her due date if nature is allowed to take its course4 - making spontaneous labor more of a mental feat than anything as women try to resist the alluring draw of an induction.
+Breastfeeding comes easier to full term babies thanks to their mature instincts, bigger and stronger mouths, and increased ability to stay awake for a full feeding.3 Each additional day in the womb helps, as we even notice a significant difference between how well babies breastfeed at 40 weeks vs 39 weeks.
+The average first time mother will go 8 days past her due date if nature is allowed to take its course4 - making spontaneous labor more of a mental feat than anything as women try to resist the alluring draw of an induction.
 Under normal circumstances, a baby will "cue" labor when he/she is ready to be born, initiating the cascade of hormones leading to labor.
 Not only does induction increase risk of a baby who is less developmentally ready to breastfeed, but it also doubles a woman's risk of cesarean.5 Which brings us to the next tip...

 Because of the physical trauma of cesareans - which are considered a major surgery - most women will experience a delay in their mature milk coming in compared to women with vaginal births.6 After a vaginal birth, first time moms usually notice an increase in milk production on day 3 as their milk transitions from colostrum to "mature milk."
 When milk production is delayed and doesn't increase until day 4 or later, baby becomes increasingly hungry - even inconsolable - often resulting in formula supplementation or baby losing excess weight (greater than 7% birthweight).7 Another reason cesareans get breastfeeding off to a more difficult start is because mother and baby are often separated at the moment of delivery instead of baby being placed skin-to-skin on mother's chest.
 Women can request a "gentle" cesarean, which includes having baby immediately placed on mother's chest while still in the surgical room.
 This keeps baby's breastfeeding instincts intact as she is able to root for the breast and initiate the first feeding within an hour.
 So how does a woman avoid cesarean?
 Its not always possible, of course, but a some cesareans can be avoided by waiting for labor to start on its own (avoid induction), following certain labor practices that help minimize interventions, and hiring a doula (see tip #4).